Spectra

 Mass spectrometry (MS) data is a key technology in modern proteomics and metabolomics experiments.
 Due to continuous improvements in MS instrumentation, the generated data can easily become very large.
 Also, additional resources of MS data exist, such as spectra libraries and databases, all with their own specific file formats and database systems that sometimes do not support manipulations of the original data.

-Learning from experiences with the MSnbase Bioconductor package, the Spectra package was developed to provide an even more flexible and expandable infrastructure for MS data in R. This package implements a clear separation of user functionality from code to provide, store and import MS data.
-Different backends can hence be used that enable access to data from various resources or that are designed specifically for very large MS data sets.
-Data manipulations are by default not directly applied to the data but cached in a lazy evaluation queue which allows analyses also of read-only data representations.
+Learning from experiences with the MSnbase Bioconductor package, the Spectra package was developed to provide an even more flexible and expandable infrastructure for MS data in R. This package implements a clear separation between the user interface and the code to provide, store and import MS data.
+The latter is defined by the MsBackend interface which allows implementation of data type, format or storage-dependent backends.
+Backends can thus be implemented for specific file types and data resources or different ways to represent MS data (e.g. in memory or on-disk data representations as described in (Gatto, Gibb, and Rainer 2020)).
+They are also supposed to be interchangeable hence allowing the user to switch backends without affecting the analysis.
+To enable processing of also very large MS data sets, data manipulations are by default not directly applied to the data but cached in a lazy evaluation queue which allows analyses also of read-only data representations.

-This (instructor-led live demo) workshop shows the expandability of the new infrastructure to enable a seamless integration and analysis of MS data from a variety of input formats illustrated by a simple matching of experimental MS2 spectra against public spectral databases and export of the data in a format commonly used for exchange of MS2 data.
+This workshop shows the expandability of the new infrastructure to enable a seamless integration and analysis of MS data from a variety of input formats.
+This is illustrated by a simple comparison and matching of experimental MS2 spectra against public spectral databases and export of the data in a format commonly used for exchange of MS2 data.

-Get the docker image of this tutorial with docker pull jorainer/spectra_tutorials:latest
+• Get the docker image of this tutorial with docker pull jorainer/spectra_tutorials:RELEASE_3_19.

 docker run \